LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_ToDo_Bookmarker.md

 # Objectives

-The objective of this lab is to give you more practice using the "new"[^1], widely supported version of JavaScript: ES6.
+The objective of this lab is to give you more practice using the "new"[^1], widely supported, version of JavaScript: ES6.
 You will also be introduced to Node.js, NPM and several other tools that are part of modern JavaScript development.

 # Instructions